Team-1-SIT725/DeakinIoTLab/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        Deakin University
-        Research Group
+        Internet of Things (IoT) Lab
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Deakin IoT Lab** is at the forefront of innovation, teaching, and research in the Internet of Things (IoT), driving solutions that shape the future of smart technologies and connected systems.

   - block: collection
     content:
       title: Latest News